mitre-attack/mitreattack-python/docs/CONTRIBUTING.md

 3. Install the appropriate python modules via pip - `pip install -r requirements-dev.txt`.

 ### Merge Requests
 When making a merge request, please make sure to include a summary of what the changes are intended to do, functionality wise, and the testing performed to validate the changes (ideally in the form of new pytests integrated into the `tests/` collection, though this is not strictly required).
-In addition, the complete test battery `tests/` must be passed without errors in order for any code to actually be merged.
+In addition, the complete pytest test battery `tests/` must be passed without errors in order for any code to actually be merged.